xynazog/xynazog/README.md

 - Machine Learning (Coursera)
 - System Design

-#### Looking for help with 🤔
-- Creating a free Bloomberg 📈 terminal.

 #### Ask me about 💬
 - 🍕 and 🎵
--

 #### Pronouns
 He / him